norman/friendly_id/README.md

 FriendlyId is the "Swiss Army bulldozer" of slugging and permalink plugins for Ruby on Rails.
-It allows you to create pretty URL's and work with human-friendly strings as if they were numeric ids for ActiveRecord models.
+It allows you to create pretty URL's and work with human-friendly strings as if they were numeric ids for Active Record models.

 Using FriendlyId, it's easy to make your application use URL's like: